turingschool/curriculum/source/topics/models/polymorphism.markdown

 {% include custom/sample_project.html %}

-In the JSBlogger sample application, you already have `Article` and `Comment` classes.
+In the Blogger sample application, you already have `Article` and `Comment` classes.
 As it stands, a `Comment` belongs to an `Article`.

 Now we decide that we want to implement comment threads, so that a `Comment` can belong to *either* an `Article` or another `Comment`.